 Sunday worship: 10am at Penobscot Christian School: 1423 Ohio Street, Bangor, ME 04401 (you will see New Hope's sign below a sign for PCS).
 See "What to Expect" under "About Us" for more info.
 We hope to see you there!
 Church office/mailing address: 157 Park Street, Suite 23, Bangor, ME 04401 (email@example.com; 207-992-2223)

-We are one congregation within the Christian Church throughout the world and throughout time, and we also identify as “Reformed” (which I like to describe as the conviction that God is more stubborn in pursuing us with His grace than we are in running from Him).
+We are one congregation within the Christian Church throughout the world and throughout history, and we also identify as “Reformed” (which I like to describe as the conviction that God is more stubborn in pursuing us with His grace than we are in running from Him).
 We are a member of the Christian Reformed Church in North America.

 “While Jesus was having dinner at Matthew’s house, many tax collectors and sinners came and ate with him and his disciples.
 When the Pharisees saw this, they asked his disciples, ‘Why does your teacher eat with tax collectors and sinners?’
 On hearing this, Jesus said, ‘It is not the healthy who need a doctor, but the sick.
 But go and learn what this means: “I desire mercy, not sacrifice.”
 For I have not come to call the righteous, but sinners.’”
 (Matthew 9:10-13, NIV)

 The church is also a place of equipping.
 Think of physical therapists in a hospital, pushing those in recovery to stretch and grow stronger, equipping them to be able to do more.

 The church is also a place of battling.
-Like a hospital fights disease and infection, we are called to engage in battle against the enemy and all forces of evil—with the presence and armor of God.
+Like a hospital fights disease and infection, we are called to engage in war against the enemy and all forces of evil—with the presence and armor of God.

 The church is also a place of sending.
 As we continue to receive Jesus’ gracious claim on us, He also sends us out to invite others in.
 The church is like a hospital that actively goes out looking for those who—no more or less than each of us—need Jesus.

 New Hope is for those who know they need more and want to encounter Jesus.
 No matter where you are coming from or what you believe, we welcome you to join us as we come to know our Creator and God, through Jesus our Lord.
 If you have any questions, don't hesitate to call or email.